Hesperus the Pack-Cow

 I would ask the reader to observe the rather glum expression on the face of Hesperus as compared to the photo above the introduction.
 As I well know myself (in pre-Hesperus days) a weeks' tea, bed and breakfast really CAN be heavy when carried on one's back."

 Hesperus has one wide body strap behind the front legs.
 This is attached to a leather cover that acts as a simple saddle for attaching the loads.
 The side loads in sacks are simply hung over the cover using ropes.
-A long wooden stick, with some plant or root material on the forward end, lies along the top of the rolled-up tent and is tied on.
+A long wooden stick, with some plant material caught on the forward end, lies along the top of the rolled-up tent and is tied on.
 This was, most likely, picked up from the river bed downstream.
 The stick could be used as a convenient ridge-pole on the tent to reinforce it.
 A ridge-pole lies along the top of the tent, often inside, but here it may be outside and showing as a dark line in the photo below.
 The photo shows no typical sag along the top of the tent.

 I have changed the above paragraph several times as it is still a bit of a puzzle, but I am trying to develop the simplest explanation based on what I see in the photos.
 For example, I can see the edge of the cover under the loads, in the photo above.
 It is quite thick, so it is likely to be leather.
 Also, there are several straight sticks at the left of the photo.